Bal Gopal Maharjan: Career

 His major achievement during his playing career was the 1993 South Asian Games gold medal.
 From 1991 to 1993, he played for Bangladeshi club Brothers Union.
 He also appeared with Indian side Mahindra United in 2001–02.
 After retirement, he started managerial career with Three Star Club.

-Maharjan led the national team to victory in the 2015 SAFF U-19 Championship and again in 2016 Bangabandhu Cup.
+Maharjan coached the national team to victory in the 2015 SAFF U-19 Championship and again in the 2016 Bangabandhu Cup.
 On 1 June 2016, Bal Gopal was appointed manager of Brothers Union on a three-month contract, thus becoming the first Nepali to lead a top-tier club in another country.

-On 10 June 2018, he was appointed as the assistant coach of Nepal national football team under head coach Koji Gyotoku ahead of 2018 Asian Games.
+On 10 June 2018, he was appointed the assistant coach of the Nepal national football team under head coach Koji Gyotoku ahead of 2018 Asian Games.

-On 25 August 2018, he was appointed as the interim head coach of the national team from Koji Gyotoku, after the Japanese was entangled into visa issues.
+On 25 August 2018, he was named the interim head coach of the national team from Koji Gyotoku, after the Japanese was entangled in visa issues.

 On 8 September 2018, Nepal defeated hosts Bangladesh 2–0 to enter the semifinals of 2018 SAFF Championship.
-He also won 2021 Three Nations Cup defeating Bangladesh.
+He was also coach of the Nepali team that won the 2021 Three Nations Cup, defeating Bangladesh.